When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Does a Plumber Charge to Replace a Toilet?

-According to HomeAdvisor, a toilet installer typically charges between $275 and $480 to replace a toilet, the average being $375.
+According to HomeAdvisor, a licensed plumber typically charges between $275 and $480 for installation.
+The national average sits right around $375.

 Dual-Flush Toilet Cost